22 Feb Is My Property Suitable For A Basement Conversion?

 Having knowledge of local geology is important as it can inform the design and build of your basement.
 If the ground around your property is made of stone, clay, or sand, this can cause problems as it can be difficult to install a basement with a solid floor.
-Likewise, different soil types with high or low water content require different waterproofing and construction methods.

 The topography of the land around your property can be used to your advantage when planning your basement conversion.
 You may be able to exploit different level differences in the land to optimise external accesses, light entry, and ventilation.